Collisionless relaxation to equilibrium distributions in cold dark matter halos: origin of the Navarro-Frenk-White profile: Discussion and summary

-In this paper, we investigate the assembly of a halo via gravitational accretion and collisionless relaxation of accreted matter.
+In this paper, we investigate the assembly of a halo via gravitational accretion and collisionless relaxation of the accreted matter.
 We use QLT to describe the evolution of $f_0$ of the accreted material (system) under stochastic perturbations of the pre-assembled halo (perturber).
-A key aspect of this theory is the dependence of the quasilinear diffusion coefficient not only on the perturbing potential but also on the mean potential of the system, which itself changes upon the evolution of its mean DF $f_0$.
+A key aspect of the theory is the dependence of the quasilinear diffusion coefficient not only on the perturbing potential but also on the mean potential of the system, which itself changes upon the evolution of its mean DF $f_0$.
 This self-consistency is a key aspect of our theory.
-In a way, this is an effective theory for virialization, as long as we are describing the evolution of the halo over several dynamical times.
-It is this timescale separation that has allowed us to come up with an effective theory for the complex non-linear process of virialization.
-We find that when an initially cored halo accretes matter with an arbitrary distribution, the accreted material settles into an $\sim r^{-1}$ NFW cusp upon diffusive heating by the fluctuating core.
-In response, the core cools and shrinks in size.
-Subsequently, as more matter gets accreted by the $r^{-1}$ halo, it relaxes to an $\sim r^{-3}$ profile under perturbations by the $r^{-1}$ cusp.
-The inner $r^{-1}$ cusp keeps growing until the relaxation rate falls below the accretion rate and the $r^{-3}$ profile sets in.
-The critical mass of the $r^{-1}$ cusp at which this crossover happens sets the scale radius of the halo.
-The NFW profile, however, turns out to be a temporary, quasi-steady state.
-Given enough time, the halo Maxwellianizes and assumes an $r^{-2}$ isothermal sphere profile.
-If the halo harbors a (impulsively grown) central black hole, the innermost halo develops an $r^{-1.5}$ cusp and if not, it forms an isothermal core, surrounding which the NFW profile assembles via accretion and collisionless relaxation.
-For a spherical isotropic halo, the only double power-law profile that satisfies the quasilinear steady-state condition is the NFW profile.
+In a way, this is an effective theory for virialization.
+We find that, when a pre-assembled halo with an $r^{-\gamma_\rmP}$ profile accretes matter on timescales comparable to the correlation time $t_\rmc$ of its fluctuations (modeled as a red noise with correlation $\calC_\omega \sim {(\omega t_\rmc)^{-n_\gamma}}$), the accreted material undergoes diffusive heating and settles into an $\sim r^{-\gamma}$ cusp with $\gamma \approx \gamma_\rms = 4\gamma_\rmP/n_\gamma$ as long as $n_\gamma \gtrsim 2$ and the initial value of $\gamma$ is smaller than $\gamma_\rms$ (the initial distribution is shallow or hot enough).
+This suggests that $\gamma \approx 4\gamma_\rmP/n_\gamma$ is something like a neutral equilibrium.
+As more matter gets accreted by the $r^{-\gamma}$ cusp, it relaxes to an $\sim r^{-\beta}$ outer profile with $\beta \approx 5 - 2\gamma$, under perturbations by the (fluctuating/virializing) $r^{-\gamma}$ cusp.
+On the other hand, spherical collapse theory predicts that a quasi-steady outer halo must settle to $\beta\approx 3$ in order that the mass enclosed within a radially moving shell is nearly time independent.
+QLT then dictates that $\gamma \approx (5-\beta)/2 \approx 1$, i.e., the $r^{-3}$ outer halo must have assembled via accretion and relaxation in an $r^{-1}$ inner halo.
+This suggests that the NFW profile is a self-consistent quasi-steady state of collisionless relaxation.
+The assembly of the $r^{-1}$ inner halo, however, requires, under the quasilinear approximation, that the pre-assembled halo harbors a steep enough profile with $\gamma_\rmP \approx n_\gamma/4 \gtrsim 0.5$.
+It would be interesting to see if the fluctuations of the prompt cusp \citep[][]{Delos.White.23}, for which $\gamma_\rmP = 1.5$, satisfy the condition $n_\gamma\approx 4\gamma_\rmP = 6$.
+If the halo harbors a (impulsively grown) central black hole, the innermost part develops an $r^{-1.5}$ cusp and if not, it forms an isothermal core.